 One of the things that you should carefully look at is the percentage of tokens given to the development team.
 If the development team is given the majority share of the tokens, then that is a red flag.
 Most of the tokens should go to the investors so as raise sufficient funds for the project.

 You should also closely look at the distribution of the funds that are raised through the IEO.
 How does the development team intend to distribute the funds?
 The development team should not be the one taking the lion’s share of the funds.
-Most of the funds should go to the project development.
+A good IEO distributes the majority of the funds to the project development.